robcole-dev/cadius-miner/README.md

 ### Colour Scheme
 The colour scheme used for the site and game is a mixture of Aqua, white, dark grey, red and green.

+The red blends with the ship which has a retro space theme.
+The aqua blends with the blues in the background webpage.
+The dark grey and white and to keep with a space theme and blends nicely with the background.
+The green is only on the game canvas and keeps with the retro style of the game.
+The asteroids are an asortment of colours and to save on images used, I have used JS code to change the RGB value of the image.

 ![Colour Swatch](documentation/readme/colour.png)

 ### Typography